mrworf/photoframe/README.md

 each of these commands will return (in json) a standby : T/F keyword/state pair.
 NOTE: this state is not remembered across reboots or updates.
 This is intentional to allow recovery to a working system.

-One example of curl command to script this function would be:
+One example using the curl command to script this function would be:
 `curl -u 'photoframe:password' http://photoframe.local/maintenance/standby`

 Note:  If you combine these power save features the power save state is a logical OR among their inputs.